 BACKGROUND: Three longitudinal studies of cancer incidence in varied populations of WTC responders have been conducted.
-METHODS: We compared the design and results of the three studies.

 RESULTS: Separate analyses of these cohorts revealed excess cancer incidence in responders for all cancers combined and for cancers of the thyroid and prostate.
-Methodological dissimilarities included recruitment strategies, source of cohort members, demographic characteristics, overlap between cohorts, assessment of WTC and other occupational exposures and confounders, methods and duof follow-up, approaches statistical analysis, and latency analyses.
+Methodological dissimilarities included recruitment strategies, source of cohort members, demographic characteristics, overlap between cohorts, assessment of WTC and other occupational exposures and confounders, methods and duration of follow-up, approaches for statistical analysis, and latency analyses.

-CONCLUSIONS: The presence of three

-cohorts strengthens the effort of identifying and quantifying the cancer risk, while the heterogeneity in design might increase sensitivity to the identification of cancers potentially associated with exposure.
+CONCLUSIONS: The presence of three cohorts strengthens the effort of identifying and quantifying the cancer risk, while the heterogeneity in design might increase sensitivity to the identification of cancers potentially associated with exposure.
 The presence and magnitude of an increased cancer risk remains to be fully elucidated.
 Continued long-term follow-up with minimal longitudinal dropout is crucial to achieve this goal.

-Bowler R, Kornblith E, Li J, et al. 2016.
+Bowler RM, Kornblith ES, Li J, et al. 2016.
 Police officers who responded to 9/11: Comorbidity of PTSD, depression, and anxiety 10-11 years later.
 American Journal of Industrial Medicine.
 59(6):425-436.